yozaira/frontend-nanodegree-project5-knockout-gmaps/development-version/README.md

 The files are organized in the following way:

-* scripts folder - contains vendor & app subfolders for js files.
+* build folder - contains compressed js and css files.
-* css folder - for style files.
 * images folder - containing the images.
-* index-prod.html - tailored to production: includes paths to compressed files on build directory.
+* index.html - compressed version of development-version/index.html.
+Includes paths to complied files on build dir.
-* index-dev.html - tailored to development and testing: includes paths to uncomplied files of the app.
+* development-version - The develoment version of the app.
+* development version-with-requirejs - A dev version of the app created using RequireJS, an AMD module loader.

 ### How to use
 If you are familiar with Google Maps, you will find this application fairly simple to use.